-Adobe Photoshop is an extremely powerful tool when it comes to photo manipulation and one creative way to use Photoshop is to compositing.
+Adobe Photoshop is an extremely powerful tool when it comes to photo manipulation and one creative way to use Photoshop is compositing.
 Having the knowledge of how to use compositing techniques is great for all styles of photography.
-Whether you are a landscape photography, product photographer, or even a portrait photography, these compositing skills will help you improve the creativity in your photography.
+Whether you are a landscape photographer, product photographer, or even a portrait photographer, these compositing skills will improve the creativity in your photography.
 This is why we have created the Photoshop Compositing Essentials Video Course.

 This course is different from the others you might find.
 In this course, we are going to create 3 totally different images that are completely composited from scratch.
 The first image is called “War Plane” and will show some simple skills and techniques to consider when putting together your first composite.
 Next, we will get a little more advanced with creating two more images from scratch called “The Walk” and “Sail Away”.
 These images will walk you through cutting out difficult subjects, compositing, and placement, adding special effects created in Photoshop, and color correction to make sure your image looks perfectly cohesive.